Choose What to Manipulate: Revealing Data Scaling Laws in Bounding-Box Guided Policies for Semantic Manipulation: EXPERIMENTS

 \subsection{Scaling Laws for Bounding Box Generalization}

-We first investigate two manipulation tasks: Rubbish Disposal and Drink Fetching, using the same dataset described in Section \ref{Comparative Analysis against Semantics-Guided Baselines}, which contains 1600 demonstrations per task.
-To study how the number of bounding boxes objects affects policy generalization and how policy performance varies with the number of demonstrations, we define a triple $(m,n)_{j}$.
-Here, $m=0,1,2,3,4$ represents the number of object with bounding boxes $2^m$ sampled from the pool of 16, $n=0,-1,-2,-3,-4,-5$ denotes the fraction of demonstrations per object as $2^n$, and $j$ is the repetition index.
-When $m<4$, we perform five independent random samplings $(j\in [1, 5])$, while for $m=4$, only one sampling is performed $(j=1)$.
-Policies are trained for each valid $(m,n)_{j}$ combination with more than 50 total demonstrations, resulting in 76 trained policies.
-Each policy is evaluated on 16 unseen objects in an unseen environment, with 5 trials per object, yielding an average performance score $(m,n)_{j}$ over 80 trials.
-The final score for each $(m,n)$ configuration is computed by averaging across all repetitions $j$.
+We study two manipulation tasks, Rubbish Disposal and Drink Fetching, using the same dataset as Section~\ref{Comparative Analysis against Semantics-Guided Baselines} (1600 demonstrations per task).
+To disentangle the effects of object diversity and demonstration count, we index each configuration by a triple $(m,n)_{j}$: $m\in\{0,\dots,4\}$ sets the number of bounding-box objects to $2^m$ (sampled from a pool of 16), $n\in\{0,\dots,-5\}$ sets the per-object demonstration fraction to $2^n$, and $j$ is the repetition index.
+We use five random samplings for $m<4$ ($j\in[1,5]$) and a single one for $m=4$ ($j=1$).
+Training every valid configuration with more than 50 total demonstrations yields 76 policies.
+Each is evaluated on 16 unseen objects in an unseen environment over 30 trials per object (480 trials), and its score is averaged over all repetitions $j$.
+For $m<4$, the five samplings act as different seeds and thus capture the variance from object selection; for $m=4$ (all 16 objects), we instead train five models with different random seeds and report their variance.

-As shown in Fig. \ref{fig: Generalization Result.}, we summarize the experimental results for both tasks, revealing two key findings: (1) The policy’s generalization performance consistently improves as the number of bounding-box objects increases, across all demonstration fractions.
+As shown in Fig.\ref{fig: Generalization Result.}, we summarize the experimental results for both tasks, revealing two key findings: (1) The policy’s generalization performance consistently improves as the number of bounding-box objects increases, across all demonstration fractions.
 (2) Increasing the number of bounding-box objects reduces the number of demonstrations needed per object.
 For example, in Rubbish Disposal, using 4 bounding-box objects produces a noticeable performance gap between 50\% and 100\% demonstration fractions, whereas this gap nearly disappears when 16 objects are used.

-Then, we examine whether these results follow a power-law scaling behavior, commonly observed in other machine learning domains.
-A power-law relationship between two variables $Y$ and $X$ is defined as $Y=\beta \cdot X^{\alpha}$, which can be linearized via logarithmic transformation: $\log(Y)=\alpha \log(X)+\log(\beta)$.
-In our setting, $Y$ corresponds to the optimality gap (i.e., $1-Normalized Score$), and $X$ represents the number of bounding-box objects.
-Using data from the experiments with 100\% demonstration fraction, we fit a linear model to the log-transformed values, as illustrated in Fig. \ref{fig:Power-law}.
-The results indicate that: the policy’s generalization to new objects, new environments, or both scales approximately as a power law with the number of bounding-box objects, as evidenced by the correlation coefficient $r$ in Fig. \ref{fig:Power-law}.